 In line with the original Memorandum and Articles of Association, the Trust's principal object and activity continues to be the advancement of education and global capacity building in the management of public records and information.
-We see the practical expression of our charitable aims as enabling governments to improve their records and information systems as a basis for conducting business, serving citizens and supporting decision-making and accountability.
+The Trustees see the practical expression of the Trust's charitable aims as enabling governments to improve their records and information systems as a basis for conducting business, serving citizens and supporting decision-making and accountability.
 Good record-keeping is fundamental to global aims for good governance.